 - A. Volt Gauge This gauge should register above 12 volts after the engine warms up.
 If it stays below 12 volts the possibility of a bad battery exists.
-Please report this to the marina. - B. Temperature Gauge This gauge should register between the second and third mark.
+Please report this to the marina. - B. Temperature Gauge This gauge should register between the second and third mark (less than 200 degrees).
 If it exceeds this the overheat alarm will sound.
 If this happens shut down the engine and call the marina. - C. Oil Pressure Gauge The Oil Pressure should be greater than 20.
 Shut down the engine and call the marina if oil pressure is lost. - D. Tachometer Idle speed is between 700 and 900 rpm's, cruising speed is 2000 to 2400 rpm's.
 Do not exceed 3000 rpm's except in emergency situations.
 Your boat will use 2 1/2 to 3 gallons of fuel per hour at cruising speed, and 8 to 10 gallons per hour at full speed. - E. Fuel Gauge Both tanks will be filled before you depart on your cruise at no charge to you.
 When you return the tanks will be filled again and you will pay only for the fuel you use. - F. Hour Meter The hour meter tells the amount of hours the engine has been in operation. - G. Tilt & Trim Buttons The tilt & trim buttons control the position of the lower unit.
 Under normal conditions leave these alone.
 If you should run aground in shallow water or if you want to check the condition of the prop, trim the unit up by pushing the top button only.
-Do not run boat in "up out" position for long periods of time or at greater than 2000 rpm's.
-Damage to the engine or drive could result if you run engine with unit out of water. - H. Fresh Water Button This button activates the fresh water pump.
-Leave this button on when using water system such as showering or washing dishes.
+Do not run boat in "up" position for long periods of time or at greater than 2000 rpm's.
+Damage to the engine or drive could result if you run engine with unit out of water. - H. Fresh Water Switch This switch activates the fresh water pump.
+Leave this switch on when using water system such as showering or washing dishes.
 Turn this off at night before retiring.
 This boat holds at least 140 gallons of fresh water and the pump pumps water at 3 gallons per minute.
 Conserve water if you should run out, water is easily accessible at all large marinas.
 The water fill connection will be shown at orientation.
 The pump has an automatic pressure switch, which shuts off at 30 lbs. pressure.
 IMPORTANT: If you run out of water be sure to shut the pump off.

 - I. Horn This button is on the console.
 One short blast means boat is turning to starboard (right) side.
 Two short blasts means boat is turning to port (left side).
 Three short blasts means boat is in reverse.
-Four or more short blasts means Danger.
+Five or more short blasts means Danger.
 One long blast should be sounded when boat is leaving slip, pier or wharf.
-To open bridges sound one long and one short blast. - J. Blower The blower should be turned on for a few minutes before starting the engine to remove any gasoline fumes that might be built up in the engine room.
-For safety's sake always open the hatch for a few minutes before starting the engine.
-Remember to close the hatch and turn off the blower after the engine starts. - K. Running Lights Use lights only at night.
+To open bridges sound one long and one short blast. - J. Blower The blower should be turned on for four minutes before starting the engine to remove any gasoline fumes that might be built up in the engine room.
+Turn off the blower after the engine starts. - K. Running Lights Use lights only at night or if visability is poor.
 Night running is not recommended except in an emergency situation.
 Leave anchor light on while moored between dusk and dawn. - L. Vertical Light Switches on Side of Console Turns on porch lights and interior lights.
-Burn 12 volt lights only when you are not connected to shore power 110 volt lights are to be used dockside or with powerplant operation.
+Burn 12 volt lights only when you are not connected to shore power 110 volt lights are to be used dockside or with generator.